-China bends, Russia doubles down, and the euro approaches $1.10
+China bends, Russia doubles down, and the Euro approaches $1.10

 After a weak January, German trade jumped in February.
 The monthly surplus rose to 11.4 bln euro, around 10% greater than economists (Bloomberg median) projected.
 Exports jumped 6.4% in the month after falling 3% in January.
 Imports rose 4.5% after falling 4.0% previously.
 Germany's monthly trade surplus averaged 14.4 bln euros last year and 15.0 bln euro in 2020.
 For the two years before Covid, the monthly surplus averaged around 19 bln euros.

-Turkey's inflation jumped almost 5.5% last month to lift the year-over-year rate to to 61.1% from 54.4% in February.
+Turkey's inflation jumped almost 5.5% last month to lift the year-over-year rate to 61.1% from 54.4% in February.
 It is a new 20-year high.
 Transportation prices are up over 99% in the past 12 months, and foods prices are up 70.3%.
-The government has cut taxes on basic good and has reduced electricty levies.
+The government has cut taxes on basic goods and has reduced electricity levies.
 The lira depreciated by 44% last year and is off 9.6% so far this year.

 America